-Entry Criteria: 50% in Agriculture and Horticulture Sacred Heart Certificate or 55% in Sacred Heart Certificate Biological or Physical Science
+Entry Criteria: 50% in Agriculture and Horticulture Sacred Heart Certificate or 55% in Sacred Heart Certificate Biological or Physical Science OR by HOD discretion

-91291 4 production in New Zealand.
-Produce a landscape plan.
-2 4 91296 Demonstrate understanding of how New Zealand commercial management 2 91294 4 practices influence livestock growth and development.
-Demonstrate understanding of techniques used to modify physical factors of the 2 91290 4 environment for New Zealand plant production.
+AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91293 Demonstrate understanding of livestock reproductive techniques in commercial production in New Zealand.
+2 4 91291 Demonstrate understanding of advanced plant propagation techniques used for commercial production in New Zealand.
+2 4 91296 Produce a landscape plan.
+2 4 91294 Demonstrate understanding of how New Zealand commercial management practices influence livestock growth and development.
+2 4 91290 Demonstrate understanding of techniques used to modify physical factors of the environment for New Zealand plant production.
+2 4